zinen/node-dirigera/readme.md

   // device = null/undefined - returns all devices
   devices = await dirigeraHub.getDevice(device)
   console.log(devices)
+  // The same values are also stored in dirigeraHub.data.devices console.log(dirigeraHub.data.devices)
   // Save accessToken to disk, .env or other config
 }
 start()